Wdavery/minuimus.pl/README.md

 This repository was initially created to improve the documentation of dependencies and command line options, primarily to help create a reproducible  dockerfile for personal use.
 Additionally, to serve as installation instructions for other users who may find the documentation at the source lacking, especially for a full installation with the numerous optional dependencies.

 Two branches exist:
-- `codebird-mirror`, which contains a copy of the contents of minuimus.zip from [the source](https://birds-are-nice.me/software/minuimus.html) (starting from v3.2.1)
+- `codebird-mirror`, containing the contents of `minuimus.zip` from [the source](https://birds-are-nice.me/software/minuimus.html) (starting from v3.2.1)
-- `main` which contains the dockerfile, documentation and my changes to the code
+- `main`, containing the dockerfile, documentation, and my changes to the code

 # minuimus.pl
 - [minuimus.pl](#minuimuspl)